 The report of an A/B test shows the performance of different variations for your website's overall traffic.
 To further analyze the test, customers often use report filters to view data for a particular visitor segment.
 In VWO, you can view a comprehensive report that allows you to compare two or more visitor segments in the same report.

 For example, if you want to view the conversion rate of visitors from mobile and desktop, rather than opening them individually, you can now compare them.
-With this capability, you can add segments from Segment Gallery, My Segments and even include one custom segment to the comparison.
+With this capability, you can add segments from Standard Segments, My Segments and even include one custom segment to the comparison.

 Comparing multiple segments in a VWO test report enables you to visualize the subsets of your data in a single view.
 For example, your test might show that the variation in your test increases the conversion rate by 5%.
 Still, when you compare this number for new and returning visitors, you find that returning visitors like the original version better while new visitors appreciate the change.
 Or there could be a scenario where the test conversion rate is 2%.
 Still, when you segment your report on different traffic types- direct, referral, and social, you find that the conversion rate from referral traffic is 8%.
 In contrast, for social and direct, it is 0.2% and 0.4%, respectively.

-To compare segments in VWO, you must choose two or more segments from the following sections- Segment Gallery, My Segments, or Custom (to define a segment with specific attributes such as visitors landing on your page at a particular hour of the day).
+To compare segments in VWO, you must choose two or more segments from the following sections- Standard Segments, My Segments, or Custom (to define a segment with specific attributes such as visitors landing on your page at a particular hour of the day).
 You can compare segments based on different criteria.
 Some examples of comparing criteria could be:

 - Traffic Type - Direct, Referral, etc.